CSS: Limitations

 Some noted limitations of the current capabilities of CSS include:

 Cannot explicitly declare new scope independently of position

-Scoping rules for properties such as z-index look for the closest parent element with a position: absolute or position: relative attribute.
+Scoping rules for properties such as z-index look for the closest parent element with a position: absolute or position: relative declaration.
 This odd coupling has undesired effects.
 For example, it is impossible to avoid declaring a new scope when one is forced to adjust an element's position, preventing one from using the desired scope of a parent element.